HarveyDesEng/-Computing-2-Applications/README.md

 # -Computing-2-Applications
-Public copy of coursework
+Public copy of Computing 2 Applications Coursework

-This is a cousework made for Computing 2 Applications.
 This project involved creating a WebApp using an API.

 Skills Developed include:
 - Effective debugging strategies